 Since residual stresses and their impact are a complex phenomenon, many companies accept residual stresses as being an inevitable evil.
 In industries such as wind turbine, automotive, aerospace, and oil and gas industries, where service life, reliability and product safety are key concepts, residual stresses have turned out to play a crucial role in how the most critical fault scenarios develop.

-At the Danish Technological Institute, we help companies with the characterisation of residual stresses in their materials through Residual Stress Management (RSM).
+By combination of advanced characterization techniques, including electron microscopy, x-rays, and neutrons, the Danish Technological Institute helps companies with the characterisation of residual stresses in their materials through Residual Stress Management (RSM).
 By taking control of residual stresses in your materials, you can achieve lower safety factors and material waste as well as higher productivity and lower risk of defects and breakdowns.

 How can the Danish Technological Institute help you?